teri-lynn/teri-lynn.github.com/_posts/2014-08-23-cookies-and-cream-tropical-oatmeal.md

 Here's an oatmeal that you can make ahead of time overnight, or in the microwave when you want it.
 It makes a great breakfast or snack.
 The taste is creamy and rich, with a delicious tropical kick.
 A great way to get in more protein and add some healthy carbs to fuel your body!

 ###Ingredients

+Serves one.

 - 1/3 cup oats
 - 1/3 cup unsweetened almond milk
-- 1 scoop Cookies N Cream protien powder (Muslce Pharm Combat)
+- 1 scoop Cookies N Cream protein powder (Muslce Pharm Combat)
 - 2 tbsp plain Greek yogurt (a big spoonful)
 - 1 tbsp chia seeds
 - 1-2 tbsp unsweetened shredded coconut